Eileen Filler-Corn

 Eileen Robin Filler-Corn (born June 5, 1964) is an American lawyer and politician who served as the Minority Leader of the Virginia House of Delegates from January to April 2022, a position she previously held from 2019 to 2020.
 She previously served as the 56th Speaker of the Virginia House of Delegates from 2020 to 2022.
-Since 2010 she has served in the Virginia House of Delegates, representing the 41st district in the Fairfax County suburbs of Washington, D.C.
+She represented the 41st district in the Fairfax County suburbs of Washington, D.C., from 2010 to 2024.
 She is a member of the Democratic Party.
-She is also the first woman and Jew to serve as Speaker of the Virginia House of Delegates.
+She is also the first woman and Jewish person to serve as Speaker of the Virginia House of Delegates.

 Personal life

 Filler-Corn was born in New York City and grew up in West Windsor, New Jersey, graduating from West Windsor-Plainsboro High School in 1982.
-She graduated from Ithaca College, Ithaca NY with a B.A. degree in 1986.
-She received her J.D. degree from American University Washington College of Law in Washington, DC in 1993.
+She graduated from Ithaca College with a Bachelor of Arts in 1986.
+She attended law school at American University's Washington College of Law in 1993.
 In the time between her two college stints, she worked on Democrat Jeff Laurenti's unsuccessful 1986 campaign to defeat incumbent Republican congressman Chris Smith.
-She and her husband Robert Corn, President of Landmark Strategies, Inc., a national issue advocacy, grassroots engagement and campaign voter contact firm, have two children.
+She has two children with her husband Robert Corn, President of Landmark Strategies, Inc., a national issue advocacy, grassroots engagement and campaign voter contact firm.